 The news came as a great surprise to the many who’d previously considered the legendary hero of the American Old West an extremely extroverted, gregarious sort.
 Not so, says the Lone Ranger.

 “Honestly, all those long trail rides through dusty desert towns in the middle of nowhere were really just an excuse to get away,” he said.
-“I enjoy connecting one-on-one, which is why I so appreciated my time togethet with Tonto.
-But I realized I didn't need violence in order to interact.
+“I enjoy connecting one-on-one, which is why I so appreciated my time together with Tonto.
+But I realized I don't need violence in order to interact.
 In fact, the violence was a cop-out.
 What takes real courage is vulnerability."

 The Lone Ranger also disclosed that he takes philosophical issue with the horse-riding culture.
 “They’re great animals,” he said.
 “But Silver never asked to have a painful hunk of metal in his mouth all day, every day, let alone to carry a two-hundred-pound human on his back for weeks on end.
 I always felt kind of bad about that.
 Again, it was all essentially just a way for me to get some time to myself.
 The introvert thing – it can be challenging, you know?”